JTnadrooi/react-portfolio/README.md

 # Portfolio

-My portfolio, created with React and SASS/SCSS!
+My portfolio, created with React, JSX and SCSS!